Cloudzero/cloudzero-uca-tools/README.md

     Options:
       --version                 Show the version and exit.
-      -c, --configuration TEXT  UCA configuration file (JSON) -o, --output TEXT         Instead of sending events to the API, append the events to an output file
-      -dry, --dry-run           Perform a dry run, read and transform the data but do not send it to the API -k, --api-key TEXT        API Key to use
+      -c, --configuration TEXT  UCA configuration file (JSON) -o, --output TEXT         Instead of sending events to the API, write events to an output file (note: will overwrite file if it exists) -dry, --dry-run           Perform a dry run, read and transform the data but do not send it to the API -k, --api-key TEXT        API Key to use